DataDog/dd-sdk-roku/README.md

 ### Setup manually

-If your project doesn't use `ROPM`, you can install the library manually by downloading the [Roku SDK][5] zip archive, and unzipping it in your project's root folder.
+If your project does not use `ROPM`, install the library manually by downloading the [Roku SDK][5] zip archive, and unzipping it in your project's root folder.

-Make sure that you do have a `roku_modules/datadogroku` subfolder in both the `components` and ` source` folders of your projet.
+Make sure you have a `roku_modules/datadogroku` subfolder in both the `components` and ` source` folders of your projet.

 ### Configure Datadog